AntsInMyEy3sJohnson/hazeltest/README.md

 Hazeltest is a small application whose purpose is to support Hazelcast operation engineers in load-testing the Hazelcast clusters described by their release candidates (where the _release candidate_ is the package bundling the Hazelcast Platform executable plus all configuration to make it fly that might eventually make it to production, such as a Helm chart).
-For this purpose, the application offers simple-to-configure, yet effective and versatile test loops you can utilize to create load on the Hazelcast cluster under test, so errors such as misconfigurations make themselves known in a safe testing environment -- that is, _long before the release candidate describing this cluster makes its way to production_, where such errors could wreak all kinds of havoc!
+Along those lines, the application offers simple-to-configure, yet effective and versatile runners you can utilize to create load on the Hazelcast cluster under test, so errors such as misconfigurations make themselves known in a safe testing environment -- that is, _long before the release candidate describing this cluster makes its way to production_, where such errors could wreak all kinds of havoc!

+Keep in mind that you don't really have a choice _if_ your Hazelcast clusters will load-tested; you can only choose _when_ -- after all, in the absence of any kind of formal load-testing prior to shipping a release candidate to production, it's the production environment itself that will necessarily conduct the first load test, as it will be the first stage in which the release candidate -- now actually released -- gets exposed to load, which it must then handle.
+So, if load testing is necessarily performed anyway, then why not adjust the _when_ bit to a point in the release cycle in which the release candidate can be load-tested to your heart's content in a safe environment, such as a dedicated load-testing environment?

 Even if running an exhaustive and thorough load test on a Hazelcast cluster does not make misconfigurations manifest, it may still uncover potential for improvement in terms of the members' performance, which you can then address prior to shipping the release candidate in question to production.
-And in case neither errors nor improvement potentials make themselves known, then, well, you've got proof that your release candidate is ready to go!
+And in case neither errors nor improvement potentials make themselves known, then, well, you've got proof that your release candidate is ready to go, and you brought about that proof long before the release candidate is actually rolled out to production!

 In short, Hazeltest (currently) offers...